communitiesuk/funding-service-design-utils/README.md

 To run tests via tox, `tox`.
 To run suites in parallel, run eg `tox -p 8`.

 # Releasing

-To create a new release of funding-service-design-utils (note no longer need to manually update the version):
+To create a new release of funding-service-design-utils:

-1. Make and test your changes as normal in this repo
+1. Make and test your changes as normal in this repo.
-1. Push your changes to `main`.
-1. The Action at `.github/workflows/test-and-tag.yml` will create a new tag and release, named for the version in `pyproject.toml`.
-This is triggered automatically on a push to main.
-1. That action will also push this tag up to PyPI at: https://pypi.org/project/funding-service-design-utils/
+1. Update the version of the utils library using `uv version --bump [major|minor|patch]`.
+Read about [semantic versioning](https://semver.org/) if you need help deciding the version bump level.
+Add an entry to the CHANGELOG for this version number, describing the changes you're adding.
+1. Once the PR has been merged, the new version will be released automatically by the [test and tag](https://github.com/communitiesuk/funding-service-design-utils/actions/workflows/test-and-tag.yml) workflow.

 ## Updating the release workflow
 - If making changes to the release flow etc, you can publish to test.pypi.org when testing.
 To do this, update the `Publish to PyPI` step with the following: